JoseAntonioRodriguez/pyBlueVia/docs/user-guide/sms.rst

 Getting incoming SMS
 --------------------

-Each time someone sends a SMS to a `BlueVia short number`_ using your app keyword as the first word in the text, that SMS is available for being queried by your app.
+Each time someone sends an SMS to a `BlueVia short number`_ using your app keyword as the first word in the text, that SMS is available for being queried by your app.
 There are two ways of getting incoming SMS: